4/5

 References

-• Baer, R. A., Smith, G. T., Hopkins, J., Krietemeyer, J., Toney, L. Using self-report assessment methods to explore facets of mindfulness.
+Baer, R. A., Smith, G. T., Hopkins, J., Krietemeyer, J., & Toney, L. Using self-report assessment methods to explore facets of mindfulness.

 Disclaimer

-Note this test is provided strictly for informational, educational and entertainment purposes and should not be used for making any decision.
-It is not intended to be a psychological advice of any kind.
+This test is provided strictly for informational, educational, and entertainment purposes; its results cannot replace professional guidance and should not be used as the basis for any decision.
+It is not intended as psychological advice of any kind.

 1. When I’m walking, I deliberately notice the sensations of my body moving.